 Before investing time and money in an adjusting career, you’ll want to know some basic information about adjusting.
 Here’s a quick overview.
 There are many types of adjusting and multiple types of adjusters.
 Here are some things to know about adjusting.

 Public adjusters work for the insured.
 They are typically compensated based on the claim amount and are paid from the claims proceeds.
 In Florida, public adjusters have additional requirements that aren’t necessary for insurance adjusters.
 The public adjuster license is the 3-20 designation.
 To become a public adjuster you’ll first need to get your 6-20 license.
-You can learn more on the State of Florida website.
+You can learn more by reading our article on Career Options as a Public Adjuster.

 Insurance adjusters work, directly or indirectly, for the insurance companies.
 The license types for Florida adjusters are 6-20 or 7-20.
 Insurance adjusters are either Staff adjusters or Independent adjusters.